-This article is part one of a two-part series on Linux logging.
+This article is part one of a series on Linux logging.
 In part one, we will go through the basics of Linux logs: the common Linux logging framework, the locations of these log files, and the different types of logging daemons and protocols (such as syslog and rsyslog).
 Finally, we’ll review some common Linux log commands to read and search through the logs on a system.

 Common Linux Logs and Their Locations

 With the Linux logs pattern, you will find logs located under the

 /var/log directory, with files and directories for each service or stream of log messages on the system.
 Common log files include:

 /var/log/messages(RHEL): This is a consolidated stream of general system messages and metrics.
 In this log file, you can find messages from services like mail, kernel, authentication, and cron.

 /var/log/secure(RHEL): This file contains authentication logs for both successful and failed login attempts on the system.